swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 }
 ```

-The snippet above illustrates that while the `MainActor` and the `MainActorsBestFriend` are different actors, and thus are generally allowed to execute concurrently... because they *share* the same main actor (main thread) serial executor, they will never execute concurrently.
+The snippet above illustrates that while the `MainActor` and the `MainActorsBestFriend` are different actors, and thus are generally allowed to execute concurrently, because they *share* the same main actor serial executor, they will never execute concurrently.
+A serial executor can only run one task at any given time, which enforces the mutual exclusive execution of those two actors.

 It is also possible for libraries to offer protocols where a default, library specific, executor is already defined, like this: